sthaeron/forsyde-devtools/docs/project-overview.md

 The documentation of Procedural IR in ForSyDe DevTools can be found in [Procedural IR](procedural-ir.md) documentation.

-### C code
+### C Code
 C code generation is the last step in the compiler.
 The generated C code is a structural pretty printed from of Procedural IR.
-The generation also depends on the C code templates and libraries which are described in [C-code Templates](c-code-templates.md) documentation.
+The generation also depends on the C code templates and libraries which are described in [c-code Templates](c-code-templates.md) documentation.

 ## Visualiser
 The Visualiser continues from the ForSyDe Intermediate Representation,